Dr. Tony Cho

 - University of Washington, Doctor of Music in Performance

-Dr. Tony Cho, pianist, is a former vocal arts coaching staff at The Juilliard School, whose professional career as an assistant conductor and coach/pianist include engagements with such companies as Central City Opera, Glimmerglass Opera, Hawaii Opera Theatre, Juilliard Opera Center, Long Beach Opera, Sarasota Opera, Tulsa Opera, and Virginia Opera.
-He has also been on the music staff at Aspen Opera Theatre Center, California State University (CSU) Long Beach Opera, Hawaii Performing Arts Festival, Idyllwild Summer Arts, Land of Enchantment Opera Institute, Opera Company of Brooklyn, Taos Opera Institute, and Opera Theatre of Lucca in Italy.
+His professional career as an assistant conductor and coach/pianist includes engagements with such companies as Aspen Opera Theatre Center, Central City Opera, Glimmerglass Opera, Hawaii Opera Theatre, Juilliard Opera Center, Long Beach Opera, Opera Santa Barbara, Sarasota Opera, Tulsa Opera, Virginia Opera, and Opera Theatre of Lucca in Italy.
+He has also served as guest coach/pianist at California State University (CSU) Fullerton Summer Vocal Workshop and CSU Long Beach Opera; Associate Music Director of the CSU Los Angeles Opera; faculty coach/pianist at Hawaii Performing Arts Festival, Idyllwild Summer Arts, and Land of Enchantment Opera Institute and Taos Opera Institute in New Mexico.

 His substantial resume has given him a repertoire of over 50 operas, including the world premiere of Guo Wenjing's Poet Li Bai; the American premieres of H.K.
 Gruber's Gloria: A Pig's Tale and K.A.
 Hartmann's Wachsfigurenkabinett; and the West Coast premieres of Shostakovich's Moscow, Cherrytown, and Wagner's Das Liebesverbot as a part of the Los Angeles Ring Festival.
 In addition to his hands-on work with the operatic productions, he has served as Music Director of Central City Opera's Opera a la carte, CSU Fullerton's Singer/Actor Summer Intensive Workshop, Glimmerglass Opera's American Young Artists Concert Tour, Hawaii Opera Theatre's Opera Residency, Virginia Opera's Spectrum Resident Artists, and as Program and Music Director of Sarasota Opera's Studio Artists.